mzabolocki/SpikeAgent/README.md

 ## Overview
 SpikeAgent is a multimodal large language model (LLM)-based AI agent that automates and standardizes the spike sorting pipeline, a critical process in neural signal decoding.
 Traditional workflows are fragmented, labor-intensive, and require expert curation, limiting scalability and reproducibility.
 SpikeAgent overcomes these challenges by leveraging LLMs for autonomous decision-making, reasoning, and interaction with intermediate results.

+## Related Work

+SpikeAgent is part of a broader AI agent ecosystem developed for specialized biological data analysis.
+A complementary tool in this ecosystem is [STAgent](https://github.com/LiuLab-Bioelectronics-Harvard/STAgent.git), which focuses on spatial transcriptomics data analysis.

+STAgent is described in our recent preprint: [https://doi.org/10.1101/2025.04.01.646731](https://doi.org/10.1101/2025.04.01.646731)

 ## Features
 - **End-to-End Automation** – Handles preprocessing, spike detection, feature extraction, clustering, and validation.